Category: Cognition & Learning

 Psychologist Fergus Craik called this levels of processing.
 Shallow processing (noticing appearance) leads to weak memories.
 Deep processing (thinking about meaning) leads to strong ones.

-After all 12 words, there will be a surprise recall test.
+After all 8 words, there will be a recall test.
 You’ll try to write down as many words as you can remember.

 Surprise Recall Test